Smithsoni3n/Area2-155/README.md

   ![MOON.
 Banner](docs/Area-155.jpg)
 ![Tagline](docs/tagline.svg)

----Welcome to my CIS-155 portfolio.
-Each project below reflects a unique challenge, creative twist, or technical milestone.
+Welcome to Area2-155

+This is the digital playground of **Smithsoni3n**.
+Every commit here is a challenge conquered, a bug slain, or a new idea forged.
 No templates.
 No shortcuts.
-Just expressive code.---
+Just raw, expressive code — patched, tested, and alive.
+Step inside Area2-155 and see what happens when creativity meets persistence
 ## Project List

 | Project | Description | Live Page |